This article is part of The Ascender, the Highrise platform for articles and resources.

 One of the best ways to engage colleagues is by asking questions.
 But not just any questions.
 When you frame the right questions, you help build rapport, learn more about the other person, and create a more positive work environment.

-This skill is a hallmark of excellent communication skills, which is important, among other things, for rising to leadership positions.
+This skill is a hallmark of excellent communication skills that is important, among other things, in rising to leadership positions.

 This article will review some questions you can use in various office situations.